Difference Between SASS and SCSS

 Both are popular choices in the market; let us discuss some of the major difference:

-- SASS is more difficult to integrate with existing CSS project by rewriting the code whereas SCSS is easier to integrate with existing code base by sampling adding new code rather than rewriting the existing code base.
+- SASS is more difficult to integrate with existing CSS project by rewriting the code, whereas SCSS is easier to integrate with the existing code base by sampling adding new code rather than rewriting the existing code base.

-- SASS has nesting feature to nest the CSS selectors to display in the HTML and also it is difficult to maintain the longer hierarchical nested CSS whereas SCSS can handle multiple classes and different nested styles.
+- SASS has a nesting feature to nest the CSS selectors to display in the HTML, and also, it is difficult to maintain the longer hierarchical nested CSS, whereas SCSS can handle multiple classes and different nested styles.

-- SASS has documentation style which is better than CSS and has manipulation features for color, attributes, and parameter lists whereas SCSS syntaxes have margin, list style, padding, display, etc.
+- SASS has a documentation style, which is better than CSS and has manipulation features for color, attributes, and parameter lists, whereas SCSS syntaxes have margin, list style, padding, display, etc.